Your Ultimate Guide to Retail Business Intelligence (Retail BI)

 1. Analyzing Venue Performance

 A retail BI analysis that includes metrics like visitation, dwell time, and customer loyalty lets store owners and other retail stakeholders keep their fingers on the pulse of what’s working – and what’s not.
-Foot traffic data reveals how many people visit a store each day, how long they stay, and whether they come back, as well as daily and hourly visit share breakdowns.
+Foot traffic data reveals how many people visit a store each day, how long they stay, the share of repeat visitors, as well as daily and hourly visit share breakdowns.
 These metrics can inform decisions ranging from opening hours and staffing scheduling at specific venues to larger, chain-level questions relating to site selection and product-market fit.

 Up-to-date location-based business intelligence can also be useful for conducting rent negotiations.
 One shopping center operator used Placer.ai’s visitation data to demonstrate increased foot traffic to its retail center and justify a rent increase.